Cooking Gorgeous

 Instructions

-• Pour in hot chicken stock or vegetable stock, add the seasoning and give it a good stir.
+• Pour in the hot chicken stock or vegetable stock, then add the salt and freshly ground black pepper.
+Give everything a good stir and put the lid on.

 Nutrition